Dom Mintoff: Foreign policy

-After Mintoff's initial attempts at integration with Great Britain proved unsuccessful he resigned in 1958 and became a strident advocate of decolonisation and independence.
+After Mintoff's initial attempts at integration with Great Britain proved unsuccessful, he resigned in 1958 and became a strident advocate of decolonisation and anti-imperialism.
 Returning to office in 1971, he immediately set about renegotiating Malta's defence agreement with Britain.
 The difficult negotiations with Britain, which later resulted in the departure of British forces in 1979 and the attendant losses in rent, were coupled with a policy of Cold War brinkmanship which saw Mintoff seek to play rivals off each other and look increasingly east and south, courting Mao Zedong, Kim Il Sung, Nicolae Ceaușescu and Muammar Gaddafi.

-Recently declassified CIA reports show the United States' fears that a Mintoff-led government in Malta could see the country fall under the Soviet sphere of influence.
-Mintoff opposed Malta's EU and Eurozone membership on the concern for Malta's status as a constitutionally neutral country.
+Recently declassified CIA reports show the United States' fears that a Mintoff-led government in Malta could see the country fall under the Soviet sphere of influence, leading to an alleged planned US coup d'etat not unlike that which befell Salvador Allende.
+Mintoff opposed Malta's EU and Eurozone membership on the concern for Malta's status as a constitutionally neutral country and fears over the transformation of the EU into tool of US Imperialism.

 Post-retirement (1998–2012)

-After his retirement from parliamentary politics, Mintoff's involvement in public life was only occasional.
-He made some appearances in the referendum campaign on Malta's membership to the EU and, with Alfred Sant being replaced in 2008, some rapprochement with Labour was made.